sp4wn-owner/Spawn/README.md

 # [Spawn](https://sp4wn.com)

 Spawn enables rapid deployment of custom telepresence robots/devices without the hassle of managing networking or communication.
-Simply build your custom robot, utilize our provided script to connect it to Spawn, and you’re good to go.
 You have full control over how to handle the received input commands.
+Controllers/gamepads are currently supported.
+In the future, we may add compatibility for VR controllers and other devices.

 - Currently supporting the following robot types: Raspberry Pi || Phone + ESP32.

 ## Features:

-- Quick and easy setup (no coding required)
+- Quick and easy setup (no coding initially required)
     &nbsp;&nbsp;&nbsp;&nbsp;- We provide all the code necessary to get your bot up and running in minutes.

 - Near real-time control